fernandochaza/fernandochaza/README.md

 # 💫 About Me:
-👨‍🎓  Pursuing a bachelor's degree in computer science at Brigham Young University<br>🔭 Working on NextJS web applications as a personal project to enhance my learning.<br>👯  Looking to collaborate on Frontend Development projects.<br>💻  Looking for a Junior web development role to kick-start my IT career.<br><br>🇦🇷 Argentine<br>🇺🇸 Fluent English speaker
+👨‍🎓  Pursuing a bachelor's degree in computer science at Brigham Young University<br>🔭 Working on NextJS web applications to enhance my Frontend skills.<br>👯  Looking to collaborate on Frontend Development projects.<br>💻  Looking for a Junior web development role to kick-start my IT career.<br><br>🇦🇷 Argentine<br>🇺🇸 Fluent English speaker

 ## 🌐 Socials: